 Basically, lay everything on the table.
 You don’t want to start a project without knowing the rate, what’s expected, and how you’ll work together, and your client probably doesn’t want to either.

 Keeping communication very straightforward will help both of you know what’s expected.
-Clearly outlining these things in writing (via email) will also serve to protect you later on should an issue arise—you can just reference the email to back you up.
+Clearly outlining these things in writing (via email) will also serve to protect you, later on, should an issue arise—you can just reference the email to back you up.

 Tip 3: Be Available

 Because you’re a freelancer, chances are your work hours are already a bit wonky compared to the regular 9 to 5ers.
-Though your abnormal work schedule can be a good thing, you can’t use this as an excuse to clients who are trying to get ahold of you.
+Though your abnormal work schedule can be a good thing, you can’t use this as an excuse for clients who are trying to get ahold of you.

 It’s your responsibility to be available when a client reaches out to you, especially if you are in the midst of working on their project.
 Especially if you know that client is on a corporate schedule, you know that they will primarily contact you between regular work hours—keep that in mind and do your best to respond as soon as you can.